 Available in three Fluro colours for high visibility in low-light conditions.

-How to choose the best cycling gloves
+How to choose the best women's cycling gloves

 It’s easy to get a little lost while navigating the sheer amount of women’s cycling gloves available, so we’ve made it easier for you to make the decision.
 Here are several factors to consider, which should help you narrow down your options to something that will truly suit your needs.

 Fit can vary massively, especially amongst gloves with vastly different weights.
-However, generally you should opt for a snug fit that doesn’t restrict your dexterity or range of movement.
+However, you should generally opt for a snug fit that doesn’t restrict your dexterity or range of movement.
 If gloves are too tight they can cut off circulation, whereas a too loose fit can cause bunching and hotspots, or even blisters.

 Women’s cycling gloves come with various levels of padding.
 Racing mitts, for example, offer minimal cushioning, while more plush gel-padded gloves can keep your palms comfy for hours on end.